magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - `assistant.warn`
 - `assistant.info`
 - `assistant.debug`
-- `assistant.full`: Assistants may truncate logs to avoid using too many tokens - using the `assistant.full` method is an indication that this log should not be truncated.
+- `assistant.full`: Assistants may truncate logs to avoid using too many tokens - using the `assistant.full` method is an indication that this log should not be truncated

 ## Intercepting Assistant Scripts